Undergraduate policies

 Incompletes

 Students are responsible for contacting their course instructors regarding the process of requesting and fulfilling requests for an incomplete.
 The grade of "I" (incomplete) can only be given by an instructor (and it is subject to unit director approval) when a student who is doing otherwise acceptable work is unable to complete a course (e.g., final exam or term paper) because of illness or other conditions beyond the student's control.
-The student must submit a request to the instructor to be considered for a grade of incomplete.
-A completed request must have the Incomplete Grade Request form and include a justification, a listing of requirements that have not been fulfilled and a proposed schedule of completion.
-The instructor will review the request and determine whether to accept or deny the request.
+The student must submit a request to the instructor to be considered for a grade of "I." A completed request must have the Incomplete Grade Request form and include a justification, a listing of requirements that have not been fulfilled, and a proposed schedule of completion.
+The instructor reviews the request and determines whether to accept or deny the request.
 The instructor may propose modifications when submitting a copy of the accepted request to the appropriate office.

-An incomplete in any course that is a prerequisite for sequential courses automatically denies the student enrollment in subsequent courses and could result in the student being administratively dropped from a subsequent course if the student has already enrolled.
+A grade of "I" in any course that is a prerequisite for sequential courses automatically denies the student enrollment in subsequent courses and could result in the student being administratively dropped from a subsequent course in which they are enrolled.

 The student has a maximum of one calendar year from the date the grade of "I" is recorded to complete the course, but faculty can place lesser time limitations at their discretion.
-A student does not reregister or pay fees for a course for which an "I" has been received in order to complete the course.
-Grades of "I" for undergraduate coursework that have been on a student's record for more than one calendar year automatically will be changed to "E."
+A student does not re-register or pay fees for a course for which an "I" has been received in order to complete the course.
+A grade of "I" for undergraduate coursework that has been on a student's record for more than one calendar year automatically changes to "E."

 Withdrawals

 University withdrawal regulations apply to all courses.
-In certain degree programs of the institute, curricula are modular and sequential; and because space in these programs is limited, a student is expected to progress through the curriculum with the class.
-In order to fully understand all potential repercussions of withdrawal from any courses, the student should discuss their plans with their academic advisor.
+In certain degree programs of the institute, curricula are modular and sequential; because space in these programs is limited, a student is expected to progress through the curriculum with the class.
+To fully understand all potential repercussions of withdrawal from any courses, the student should discuss their plans with their academic advisor.

 Degree requirements